 The design of axial flow valves varies depending on how the homogenizing pressure is controlled.
 Designs that only use static components control the homogenizing pressure by varying the flow rate.
 Designs that feature a moving needle control the pressure by adjusting the gap size.

 In a counter jet valve, the incoming stream of premix fluid is divided into two or more streams using microchannels.
 These microchannels serve as the gap for homogenizing the premix fluid.
 Upon exit, the streams are at a high velocity and are made to impinge on one another.
-The microchannels direct the streams into a small area called the interaction chamber.
+The microchannels direct the streams into a small area called the interaction chamber.a

-The benefit of using a counter jet valve is operation without moving parts.
+The benefit of using a counter jet valve is the operation without moving parts.
 Thus, they have greater reliability than radial diffuser valves.
 Moreover, no impact ring tends to wear over time due to the continuous impingement of the fluid.